Cyber Security: What is it? Why does it matter?

 Firstly you’ll want to educate your employees on how to stay safe online and set protocols for the use of your business’ equipment.

-For example, I have worked in organizations that prevented me from charging my personal phone up via my laptop.
+For example, I have worked in organisations that prevented me from charging my personal phone up via my laptop.

 This was to prevent me transferring any malware over from my personal gadgets and uploading it to my office network.